MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Fairness: 2022

+- How Biased is Your Feature?: Computing Fairness Influence Functions with Global Sensitivity Analysis. [[paper]](https://arxiv.org/abs/2206.00667)
+  - Bishwamittra Ghosh, Debabrota Basu, Kuldeep S. Meel.
+  - Key Word: Fairness; Influence Function.
+  - <details><summary>Digest</summary> We aim to quantify the influence of different features on the bias of a classifier.
+To this end, we propose a framework of Fairness Influence Function (FIF), and compute it as a scaled difference of conditional variances in the prediction of the classifier.
+We also instantiate an algorithm, FairXplainer, that uses variance decomposition among the subset of features and a local regressor to compute FIFs accurately, while also capturing the intersectional effects of the features.

+- Fairness Transferability Subject to Bounded Distribution Shift. [[paper]](https://arxiv.org/abs/2206.00129)
+  - Yatong Chen, Reilly Raab, Jialu Wang, Yang Liu.
+  - Key Word: Fairness; Distribution Shift.
+  - <details><summary>Digest</summary> We study the transferability of statistical group fairness for machine learning predictors (i.e., classifiers or regressors) subject to bounded distribution shift, a phenomenon frequently caused by user adaptation to a deployed model or a dynamic environment.
+Herein, we develop a bound characterizing such transferability, flagging potentially inappropriate deployments of machine learning for socially consequential tasks.

 - Inducing bias is simpler than you think. [[paper]](https://arxiv.org/abs/2205.15935)
   - Stefano Sarao Mannelli, Federica Gerace, Negar Rostamzadeh, Luca Saglietti.
+  - Key Word: Fairness.
-  - Key Word: We introduce a solvable high-dimensional model of data imbalance, where parametric control over the many bias-inducing factors allows for an extensive exploration of the bias inheritance mechanism.
+  - <details><summary>Digest</summary> We introduce a solvable high-dimensional model of data imbalance, where parametric control over the many bias-inducing factors allows for an extensive exploration of the bias inheritance mechanism.
 Through the tools of statistical physics, we analytically characterise the typical behaviour of learning models trained in our synthetic framework and find similar unfairness behaviours as those observed on more realistic data.
 However, we also identify a positive transfer effect between the different subpopulations within the data.
 This suggests that mixing data with different statistical properties could be helpful, provided the learning model is made aware of this structure.

 - Mitigating Dataset Bias by Using Per-sample Gradient. [[paper]](https://arxiv.org/abs/2205.15704)
   - Sumyeong Ahn, Seongyoon Kim, Se-young Yun.